Cortina d'Ampezzo: 20th century

 When Italy entered World War I in 1915, most of the male inhabitants were fighting for Austria-Hungary on the Russian front.
 669 male inhabitants (most of them under 16 or over 50) tried to fight the Italian troops.
 Outnumbered by the Italians, they had to retreat.
 After the Austrian recovery in 1917, the town was occupied again by the Tyrolean Standschützen.
 On 24 November 1917, the Habsburg Emperor Charles (Karl) traveled through Ampezzo and was received with enthusiasm by the population.
 A little girl handed the emperor a letter with the request to send her father home from the front because his wife and mother of nine children had died.
 After ten days, Bepe Manaigo was with his children.
 A total of 144 Ampezzans died as a result of the war.
 Ampezzo soldiers received 16 silver and 4 bronze medals for bravery.
-In the surrounding area of Cortina there were 38 military cemeteries, everywhere trenches, barbed wire, impact holes, splinters, ammunition and barracks; 2,450 hectares of forest were devastated.
+In the surrounding area of the town there were 38 military cemeteries, everywhere trenches, barbed wire, impact holes, splinters, ammunition and barracks; 2,450 hectares of forest were devastated.

 The mountains surrounding Cortina were themselves the theatre of several battles during the Great War.

 Following Italy's victory in World War I, Ampezzo was (together with the central and southern part of Tyrol) definitively ceded to Italy in 1920.
 Three years later, it was separated from Tyrol (along with Colle Santa Lucia and Livinallongo del Col di Lana) and incorporated into the province of Belluno, itself part of the Veneto region.

 After the war the city was renamed "Cortina d'Ampezzo" (Curtain of the Ampezzo Valley), adopting the name of one of the six villages that made up the territory of Ampezzo, located in the middle of the Ampezzo valley.